ceu-lang/ceu/manual/manual.md

 <!--

+In Céu, trails execute synchronized in reaction to a single input event at a time, being impossible to have trails reacting to different events.
+The disciplined step-by-step execution in Céu enables a rigorous analysis that guarantees at compile time that programs are completely race free.

 === Rejoining of trails ===

 A [[#sec.stmts.parallel.par/or|par/or]], [[#sec.stmts.loop|loop]], or [[#sec.stmts.assignments.block|block assignment]] may terminate (rejoin) concurrently from different trails in parallel.